shaunsmith/functionslab/README.md

 So let's [create and deploy your first function](http://fnproject.io/tutorials/Introduction).

-### Introducing the Java Function Developer Kit
+### Introducing the Java Function Development Kit

-Fn provides an FDK (Function Developer Kit) for each of the core supported programming languages.
+Fn provides an FDK (Function Development Kit) for each of the core supported programming languages.
 But the Java FDK is the most advanced with support for Maven builds, automatic function argument type conversions, and comprehenive support for function testing with JUnit.